codebyash-21/edubuddy-elite/README.md

 `evaluate.py` is the end-to-end run.
 It scores generated answers automatically and writes timestamped CSV / Markdown / JSON into `results/` along with a snapshot of every configuration parameter, so runs are reproducible and two models can be compared fairly.
-On a Pi expect this to take a few hours; start with `--lang en` to sanity-check the install before committing to a full pass.

 ---